Files

 Add a Decelerator transformer and connect it after the reader feature type.
 Open the parameters.

-OpenAI restricts the number of queries to 60 per minute; this will ensure we don’t send too many queries to the API.
-Since each of our queries is going to ask three questions, we’ll set the delay to 3 seconds per feature.
+OpenAI limits queries to 60 per minute to prevent excessive API requests.
+Since each of our queries will ask 3 questions, we’ll set the delay to 3 seconds per feature.

-Note this transformer may or may not be necessary, depending on the workspace.
+Note that this transformer may or may not be necessary, depending on the workspace.

 The workspace should look as follows: